open-mmlab/mmselfsup/projects/maskfeat_video/README.md

 Please refer to [Get Started](https://mmselfsup.readthedocs.io/en/1.x/get_started.html) documentation of MMSelfSup to finish installation.

-Besides, to process the video data, we apply MMAction2.
+Besides, to process the video data, we apply transforms in MMAction2.
 The instruction to install MMAction2 can be found in [Get Started documentation](https://mmaction2.readthedocs.io/en/1.x/get_started.html).

 ### Data Preparation